gitter-badger/home-3/Mistakes.md

 [[_TOC_]]

+Note to edits: please keep the top-level titles (mnemonics to mistakes) short and simple for easy remembering and recall.

 ## Thou shalt feel good

 "Thou shalt feel good" is an amusing way to phrase an "Actualist ethic" a practitioner has unwittingly taken on where they attempt to feel good only as an ethic while, deep down, continuing to choose to feel good or bad feelings.